Skip to content

 Community Resilience Hub

-It’s on Gov. Newsom to address the root cause of California’s climate crisis.
+It’s on the California legislature and Gov. Newsom to address the root cause of California’s climate crisis and make polluters pay.
 But we also need to take care of ourselves, our families, and our communities.
 Here are a few resources to get your started.

 For those in areas with high fire risk: